Senate meets in Hot Springs; freebies on at the Oaklawn Jockey Club

 The Arkansas Senate

-is having an orientation session in Hot Springs today and what would be an orientation session without food and drink
+is having an orientation session in Hot Springs today and what would be an orientation session without free food and drink

 ?